NEUR 93: Independent Research Internship in Neuroscience

 - Oral presentation: specifics are left to the discretion of the faculty sponsor, e. g., this could be a data presentation during ‘group’ lab meeting, or a more formal presentation at the end of the semester to the lab, or a talk given at a meeting, etc.

 Typically, students who elect to take NEUR 93 intend to do only one semester of research.
 However, students who really like the NEUR 93 experience may want to continue doing research.
 These students (if seniors) can then take one semester of NEUR 99, but this must be with the same research sponsor as NEUR 93, and NEUR 99 must be taken the semester immediately after NEUR 93 was taken.
-This two-semester combination of NEUR 93 and NEUR 99 may be used as one neuroscience elective (and also as senior research) as long as the student fulfills the NEUR 93 requirements and the student at the conclusion of NEUR 99 writes a senior research dissertation (see the NEUR 99 petition for information about the senior thesis).
-The senior dissertation may incorporate some of the NEUR 93 report but it must be longer and provide a brief review and introduction, much more data, and a lengthier discussion.
+This two-semester combination of NEUR 93 and NEUR 99 may be used as one Neuroscience elective (and also as senior research) as long as the student fulfills the NEUR 93 requirements and the student at the conclusion of NEUR 99 writes a senior research thesis (see the NEUR 99 petition for information about the senior thesis).
+The senior thesis may incorporate some of the NEUR 93 report but it must be longer and provide a brief review and introduction, much more data, and a lengthier discussion.

 It is unlikely that one semester of NEUR 93 and one semester of NEUR 99 will provide research sufficient for senior honors.
 A 3-semester combination of research courses may also be taken: NEUR 93 in spring of junior year or over the summer before senior year (see above), and two semesters of NEUR 99 in senior year, all with the same research sponsor.
 This 3-course combination may be used as one elective for the Neuroscience major, and it may provide sufficient research for candidacy for senior honors.

-NEUR 93 and 99 must be taken sequentially; NEUR 93 may not be taken at the same time as, or after, NEUR 99.
+NEUR 93 and 99 must be taken sequentially.
+NEUR 93 may not be taken at the same time as, or after, NEUR 99.

-2024-2025 Information
+2025-2026 Information

 Expand All

-Jan 21, 2025.
-The neuroscience department will send further information so you can register in NEUR 93 if the petition is complete, your faculty research sponsor has filled their separate form, and project requirements have been met.
+Complete the Neuroscience 93 Petition online no later than Jan 16, 2026.
+The neuroscience office will send further information so you can register in NEUR 93 if the petition is complete, your faculty research sponsor has filled their separate form, and project requirements have been met.

-2024-2025 Timetable
+2025-2026 Timetable

 Expand All